Science and Research

 Jackson, C. 2012.
 First year site fidelity and survival in reintroduced captive-bred Vancouver Island Marmots (Marmota vancouverensis).
 MSc thesis.
 University of British Columbia, Vancouver, British Columbia, Canada.
 72 pp.

 Keeley, T. 2004.
 Reproductive Behavior and Endocrinology of the Vancouver Island Marmot (Marmota Vancouverensis).
-M.Sc. thesis,
+M.Sc. thesis.

 Milko, R.J.
 1984.
 Vegetation and foraging ecology of the Vancouver Island marmot (Marmota vancouverensis).
 M.Sc. thesis.
 University of Victoria, Victoria, British Columbia, Canada.
 127 pp.